IanBoyanZhang/CarND-MPC-Project/README.md

  optimal points.
 KKT condition is also mentioned in one of debugging output.
 The cost function itself is also in a form of SOS (sum of square) of quadratic functions which have quite a few interesting properties worth learning.

- * TODO: Rdd curvature based velocity weight terms
+ * TODO: Add curvature based velocity weight terms
  * TODO: Read more about convex/non-convex optimization, interior points method, KKT rules
  * TODO: Read more about SOS (sum of square) quadratic cost functions, regularization and other related topics